Master Narrative Personal Essay

 In this advanced course, experienced students working on narrative personal essays will receive support, guidance, and feedback.
 We'll discuss elements of craft at a high level; try new forms, techniques, voices, and structures; and develop strategies for revision.
 Prompts, exercises, readings by exemplary authors, and discussion will help you see your own narrative personal essays with fresh eyes.
 We’ll cover submitting your essays for publication and working with editors, and a professional writer or editor will visit the class to answer questions about the writing, submitting, and editorial process.
 By the end of the course, you’ll have submitted work to the class for critique four times (one piece should be a revision of a previously workshopped essay), and you’ll have fine-tuned at least one essay for submission to publications.
 Students will be given responsibility to help shape the class, decide what topics the workshop will focus on, and will at times be asked to make short presentations.
 Space is limited to 9 students to foster a closer and more rigorous learning experience.
 Only experienced essay writers who have taken previous narrative nonfiction workshops at GrubStreet or elsewhere should apply.

-The application deadline for this class is September 5th at 11:59pm.
+DEADLINE EXTENDED: The application deadline for this class is June 16th at 11:59pm.
 Applicants can expect to learn of decisions 1-2 weeks after the deadline via email.
 You can also track the status of your application in your Grubstreet profile.
 Please make sure your application is complete before clicking "Apply."
 If you have any technical difficulties filling out this application, please email [email protected].

 To apply, please use the following steps: